otimistas/gwork/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you witness or experience behavior that violates this Code of Conduct, please report it to the Otimista GWork administrators at [contact@otimista.net](mailto:contact@otimista.net).
+If you witness or experience behavior that violates this Code of Conduct, please report it to the Otimista GWork CLI administrators at [contact@otimista.net](mailto:contact@otimista.net).
 All reports will be treated confidentially.

 ## Enforcement

-Violations of this Code of Conduct may result in temporary or permanent exclusion from the Otimista GWork community.
+Violations of this Code of Conduct may result in temporary or permanent exclusion from the Otimista GWork CLI community.
 The severity and consequences of violations will be determined by the administrators.

 ## Conclusion

-By participating in the Otimista GWork community, you agree to uphold this Code of Conduct.
+By participating in the Otimista GWork CLI community, you agree to uphold this Code of Conduct.
 Let's work together to create a positive and collaborative environment for everyone.

-Thank you for your commitment to the Otimista GWork community!
+Thank you for your commitment to the Otimista GWork CLI community!